davidagler/howtowritephilosophy/README.md

 # How to Write Philosophy Papers

-Some basic writing-related instruction for students who take my writing-intensive philosophy courses.
-It includes instruction on basic [skills](#skills) (e.g., using metadisource, arguing, etc.), [templates](#templates) for writing certain kinds of philosophy essays, and writing [assignments](#assignments).
+The following provides some basic writing-related instruction for students who take my writing-intensive philosophy courses.
+It includes instruction on basic [skills](#skills) (e.g., using metadisource, arguing, etc.), [simple writing assignments](#short-assignments) for testing writing skills, [templates](#templates) for writing certain kinds of philosophy essays, and full-length [paper assignments](#paper-assignments).

 ## Skills